a better world through creativity

 IKEA launches ÖVERALLT collection during Design Indaba Festival

-The limited-edition ÖVERALLT collection will be launched on 27th February 2019 at the place where it all started – Design Indaba Festival.
+The limited-edition ÖVERALLT collection was launched on 27th February 2019 at the place where it all started – Design Indaba Festival.

 5 Innovations that broke the mould in 2018